ilarsf/aarc_lts/_includes/textbook/Part3-Safety.md

 ### General Boathouse Rules

-* **Sign Out/In:** Always record your boat usage in the logbook, including any issues encountered.
+* **Sign Out/In:** Always record your boat usage in the logbook before launching and sign back in upon return, including any issues encountered.
+* **Boat Assignment:** Use only the boat and oars that you have been assigned.
 * **Footwear:** Wear appropriate footwear.
-No street shoes on the dock or in boats.
+Street shoes are allowed on the dock but not in the boats.
 * **Quiet Hours:** Respect neighbors by minimizing noise during early morning hours.
 * **Security:** Last person leaving ensures doors/gates are locked.
 * **Keep Pathways Clear:** Do not block walkways, doorways, or launch areas.